utsaslab/squirrelfs/artifact_evaluation.md

 - SquirrelFS can be run without `clwb` support on processors that have `clflush`/`clflushopt` support, but this may negatively impact performance, as these instructions are slower.
 Support for these instructions can be checked by running `lscpu`.
 - SquirrelFS can be run on emulated or real PM.
 We suggest using the provided hardware or another machine with Intel Optane DC PMM; if this is not an option, note that running the experiments on PM emulated with DRAM will have different performance results.

-## Running experiments
+## Running experiments and evaluating results

 Scripts to run all experiments and parse and plot their results are included in the `evaluation/` directory.
+This section provides details on how to run each experiment and how to compare results to those presented in the paper.

 ### System call latency